WDI-SEA/react-development-course-materials/Instructor-Guide.md

 - **Interactive Lectures**:
   - These are lectures that you present to the students.
 Some have mini code-alongs or exercises baked in.
 You will also find assets such as videos, charts, and discussion prompts in these lesson decks. **Talking Points** and **Teaching Tips** can be found in the presenter notes (not student-facing).
 Note that if a student downloads a PDF of these decks, they will not get the presenter notes.
 Students should be encouraged to take their own notes as they participate in the lecture.

   - Also note that slide content is sparse - each slide displays just a code snippet, an image, a chart, a bulletpoint list.
 You get to explain the content and expand upon it.
-There are plenty of notes in the presenter note field to guide you.
+There are plenty of notes in the presenter-note field to guide you.

 - **Code-alongs**:
   - Students do this in class with you.
 You do it on the screen, and they follow along on their laptops.
 The slide decks with the code-along activities provide you with a few slides to project and introduce the topic (the rest of the deck is a run-through of the code-along, for instructor reference only).